-A landlord who wants to evict a tenant before the tenant's lease or rental agreement has expired must have cause, or a valid legal reason.
-The most common causes for eviction are the tenant failing to pay rent or violating the lease or rental agreement.
-However, the landlord can also evict the tenant for committing violent acts or drug-related activity at the rental unit.
+A landlord who wants to evict a tenant before the tenant's lease or rental agreement has expired must have cause (a valid legal reason).
+The most common causes for eviction are the tenant's failure to pay rent or violation of the lease or rental agreement.
+However, landlords can also evict tenants for committing violent acts or drug-related activity at the rental unit.

-If the landlord want to end a fixed-term tenancy, such as for one year, then the landlord will have to wait until the term expires before expecting the tenant to move.
+If the landlord want to end a fixed-term tenancy, such as for one year, the landlord will have to wait until the term expires before expecting the tenant to move.
 However, unless the lease specifically requires it, the landlord does not need to give the tenant written notice to move.
 The landlord can expect the tenant to move by the end of the term.

-Even though a landlord may have legal cause to evict a tenant, the tenant may still fight the eviction.
+Even though a landlord might have legal cause to evict a tenant, the tenant can still fight the eviction.
 The tenant could have a valid defense, such as the landlord retaliating against the tenant or discriminating against the tenant.
 The tenant's decision to fight the eviction could increase the cost of the lawsuit and increase the amount of time the tenant has to stay in the rental unit.
 Tenant Defenses to Evictions in Tennessee has more information on this topic.

 The only legal way that a landlord can remove a tenant from a rental unit is by winning an eviction lawsuit with the court.
-Even after winning the eviction, the landlord is not authorized to evict the tenant.
-That must be done by a law enforcement officer.
+Even after winning the eviction, the landlord is not authorized to evict the tenant—physical removal can be done only by a law enforcement officer.
 The tenant can sue the landlord for damages if the landlord illegally attempts to force the tenant to move.

-Landlords must carefully follow all the rules and procedures required by Tennessee law when evicting a tenant; otherwise, the eviction may not be valid.
-Although these rules and procedures may seem burdensome to the landlord, they are there for a reason.
+Landlords must carefully follow all the rules and procedures required by Tennessee law when evicting a tenant; otherwise, the eviction might not be valid.
+Although these rules and procedures can seem burdensome to the landlord, they are there for a reason.
 Evictions often occur very quickly, and the end result is serious: the tenant has lost a place to live.
 The rules help ensure the eviction is justified and that the tenant has enough time to find a new home.